 Why do you need rescue procedures?
 A robust, documented rescue procedure is required to lower the Mobile Elevating Work Platform (MEWP) platform occupants in a timely manner in case of a malfunction or emergency.
 Any delay in rescuing the MEWP platform occupants may be the difference between life and death.

-Mobile elevating work platforms (MEWPs) are specifically designed to lift people to a position where they can work at height safely within the platform.
-MEWPs are not designed to transfer people from one level to another, or for people to exit the platform at height.
+Mobile elevating work platforms (MEWPs) are designed to lift people to a position where they can work at height safely in the platform.
+MEWPs are not designed to be used as an overhead anchor point.
+Using them as such is not recommended.